 What is the difference between a convertible and a cabriolet?
 The truth is, very little.
 The words generally have the same meaning but come from rather different routes.
-Whereas Roadster is a more specific term (generally referring to a small, lightweight two seater sports car) Convertible or Cabriolet is used in more general terms for a car with a removable roof.
+Whereas Roadster is a more specific term (generally referring to a small, lightweight two seater sports car), both Convertible and Cabriolet are currently used in more general terms for a car with a removable roof.

 Cabriolet on the other hand is a French word first used in the 18th century originally referring to a light horse-drawn carriage.
 A Cabriolet would have two wheels and a folding fabric hood that could be pulled up to protect two occupants (one being the driver) from the weather.
 It would be pulled by a single horse.
 The name is thought to derive from cabriole (a French term for a dance-like high kicking classical horse movement) because of the vehicle’s light, bouncing motion.